suayder/Transform_Image_Colors/README.md

 # Transform_Image_Colors

-###just reduce each rgb chanel of the image to 2, 4, 8 or 16 colors or get then and change it grayscale level.
+#### just reduce each rgb chanel of the image to 2, 4, 8 or 16 colors or get then and change it grayscale level (with a scroll bar).

 >using opencv python and numpy